Mokoto-K/une-ai-competition/readme.md

 to try run the program.... we call that... r n d bby.
 Other than that, just slight changes to the documentation and writing up the 500 word  description.
 I will submit it tomorrow in its current form.

+#### 20th of January, 2025
+Alright, 12ish solid days of work, one idea... kinda executed...
+Just fixing typos and minor display problems/differences... and editing the readme.